 Roof Bike Rack Buying Guide

-If you have already installed a roof rack system to your car, attaching a roof bike rack is fairly straight forward.
-The majority simply click straight onto the rack with no issues and takes a matter of seconds.
-The best thing about this particular type of bike rack is that its the cheapest compared to the trunk bike rack and hitch bike rack alternatives.
+If you have installed a roof rack system to your car, attaching a roof bike rack is fairly straight forward.
+The majority simply click straight onto the rack with no issues.

-Most roof mounted bike racks will be suitable for the standard bikes but not everyone has a “standard” bike and many will have a wider tire width.
-Bikes such as “Fat Bikes” can have tires that span at least 5 inches wide, which can be a problem.
+Most roof mounted bike racks will be suitable for standard bikes but not everyone has a “standard” bike.
+Some may have unique tire sizes that are wider than the standard tire width.
+Bikes such as “Fat Bikes” can have tires that span at least 5 inches wide, which may be a problem.

-There are some roof bike racks that specialize in wide tires such as the RockyMounts Tomahawk but Thule and Yakima do offer adapters for this.
-The only issue is that you will have to pay a premium and the overall cost of the roof bike rack can be very expensive.
+There are some roof bike racks that specialize in wide tires such as the RockyMounts Tomahawk but Thule and Yakima do offer adapters.
+The only issue is that you will have to pay a premium and the overall cost of the roof bike rack can be expensive.

-People that own expensive bikes will be very cautious when it comes to choosing which roof bike rack.
-The main thing you should look out for is whether or not the rack secures the bike via the frame as this has the potential to cause damage if it does.
+People that own expensive bikes will be very cautious when it comes to choosing a bike rack.
+The main thing you should look out for is whether or not the rack secures the bike via the frame as this has the potential to cause damage.

 Removal of the Front Wheel

-However, that being said it is more stable than a wheel/frame holding alternative and usually much cheaper.
-The RockyMounts TieRod is an example of the cheapness but if you rather not take the wheel off, sticking with the standard roof mounted bike rack is just as good but of course, more expensive.
+However, it is more stable than a wheel/frame holding alternative and usually much cheaper.
+The RockyMounts TieRod is an example of the cheapness but if you rather not take the wheel off, sticking with the standard roof mounted bike rack is ideal.

 Loading and Removal of Bikes

 Many roof bike racks have cleverly designed frame holders and wheel trays that make your bike simply position itself automatically.
-This is a featureof the Thule ProRider and it makes loading and removal of the bikes from the rack much easier.
+This is a feature of the Thule ProRider and it makes loading and removal of the bikes much easier.